 If the terminal interface is within your own infrastructure, then the problem is likely to be isolated to your network and not part of a broader outage—you may need to address the problem yourself.

 If the terminal interface is within another Internet service provider, you may be seeing a partial or full outage within that provider.
 Look for the ‘Part of Outage’ line item to see if it’s an outage that ThousandEyes has detected, and if so, click on the ‘Outage Detected’ dropdown in the top left corner of the Path Visualization window for additional details.
-For more information, see the related Knowledge Base article on Outage Detection.
+For more information, see the related article on Outage Detection.

 For a summary on interpreting the terminal interface context, see the table below.